bortexz/eventflow/README.md

     - `::ef/combine-chs-fn` 1-arity fn that returns a core.async chan that combines each topic's ch to produce the events feeded into xform.
 Accepts a map `{<topic> <ch>}`, and defaults to `(core.async/merge (vals chs))`.

 ## Building pipelines
+Both pipelines accept `topic-fn` as first argument, and a map of pipeline-specific options.

 ```clojure

 ; This fn will work with both types of pipelines, so pipeline building can be reused across incremental/async pipelines